Sognefjell National Route is a scenic mountain road in Norway

-Sognefjell National Route is a very scenic road located in Norway through the Jotunheimen Mountains.
-It’s the highest mountain road in Northern Europe.
+Sognefjell National Route is a very scenic road straddling Vestland and Innlandet counties, in Norway.
+It’s said to be one of the highest mountain roads of Northern Europe.
 It's one of the famous scenic drives in Norway.

 Roads: Road 55

 Winter notice: From Liasanden to Turtagrø is normally closed in November and reopens in May.